Tarantella: Tarantism

 Tarantism, as a ritual, is supposed to have roots in the ancient myths.
 Reportedly, victims who had collapsed or were convulsing would begin to dance with appropriate music and be revived as if a tarantula had bitten them.
-The music used to treat dancing mania appears to be similar to that used in the case of tarantism though little is known about either.
+The music used to treat dancing mania appears to be similar to that used in the case of tarantism, although little is known about either.
 Justus Hecker (1795–1850), describes in his work Epidemics of the Middle Ages: A convulsion infuriated the human frame [...].
 Entire communities of people would join hands, dance, leap, scream, and shake for hours [...].
 Music appeared to be the only means of combating the strange epidemic [...] lively, shrill tunes, played on trumpets and fifes, excited the dancers; soft, calm harmonies, graduated from fast to slow, high to low, prove efficacious for the cure.
 The music used against spider bites featured drums and clarinets, was matched to the pace of the victim, and is only weakly connected to its later depiction in the tarantellas of Chopin, Liszt, Rossini, and Heller.

 While most serious proponents speculated as to the direct physical benefits of the dancing rather than the power of the music, a mid-18th century medical textbook gets the prevailing story backwards, describing that tarantulas will be compelled to dance by violin music.
 It was thought that the Lycosa tarantula wolf spider had lent the name "tarantula" to an unrelated family of spiders, having been the species associated with Taranto, but since L. tarantula is not inherently deadly, the highly venomous Mediterranean black widow, Latrodectus tredecimguttatus, may have been the species originally associated with Taranto's manual grain harvest.